Configuring a DMR Cluster

 Client-certificate authentication requires a cluster link to prove its identity to a remote node through an X509v3 client certificate from a recognized Certification Authority (CA).

 To use client-certificate authentication, you must configure the client certificate that cluster links present to the remote node when initiating the connection.
+The node that initiates the link connection presents its client certificate to the remote node; the remote node presents its SSL server certificate to the initiating node for client certification.
 Each node can be configured with a per-cluster client certificate, which is used as the offered credentials for outgoing links.
 Only one client certificate can be configured per cluster; it can't be overridden on a per-link basis.
 In addition, you must configure at least one client certificate matching rule condition when using client certificate authentication for cluster links (see Configuring Client Certificate Matching Rules).

 Client-certificate authentication is compatible with encrypted connections only.
 For more information about configuring encrypted connections, see Enabling TLS/SSL Encryption.